JonathanMEdwards/subtext10/doc/language.md

 ### Local variables

-Inside a block an ouput item can be used to name an intermediate computation and then reference it by name later.
+Inside a block an output item can be used to name an intermediate computation and then reference it by name later.
 This is called a _local variable_ in some languages.
 As we have seen, it is common in `do` blocks for values to flow downward from one item to the next.
 Local variables can break this flow, so there is special output qualifier `let` that lets the previous value flow “around” it:
 ```
 ...
 let foo = ... // compute something from previous value for later